dodona-edu/judge-sql/README.md

 ### Generate updated database based with changes from previous exercises

-Place the `previous_solution.sql` in the `preparation` folder.
+Place the `previous_solution.sql` and the original database in the `preparation` folder.
 Use this script if you want to update an existing database (only applicable for write queries).
+The updated database will be in the `evaluation` folder.

 <details>
   <summary>Click <b>here</b> to show to code.</summary>